 Social media outreach isn’t exactly a simple task.
-It requires research, strategic planning, and careful consideration of the factors that can put your message in front of the right audience and earn you the maximum amount of social engagement.
+It requires research, strategic planning by an SEO expert and careful consideration of the factors that can put your message in front of the right audience and earn you the maximum amount of social engagement.
 Things get increasingly complicated when you’re in a niche industry, and your audience expects more than just a few basic posts.

 So, how can you build the perfect social media outreach plan that gains you the level of exposure and engagement your business needs?